Dr Pip Thomas

 PhD, MSpEx, BCom

-“No-one cares how much you know - until they know how much you care!”
-Theodore Roosevelt
+As Roosevelt so aptly put “No-one cares how much you know - until they know how much you care!”.
+And I genuinely care!

 My Continuum Story